Notes on the Geography of Northern India: Darjeeling

 There is something interesting here, though, apart from the ribbony columns.

-See that vine growing right through the wall?
+See that vine growing right through the window

 It's Chinese wisteria and was planted when the garden was established.
 Energizer Bunny: take note.

-We won't get much closer than this to the nearby Loreto Convent, now a private girls' school run by the Sisters of Loreto.
+Here's the Loreto Convent, now a private girls' school run by the Sisters of Loreto.

 A few more steps before we're chased away.
 There are about 150 Loreto schools around the world including some in Australia, Canada, and Kenya, as well as India.
 This one is in amazingly good condition.